Broadcast Technologies Department

 #856- TELEVISION/VIDEO PRODUCTION 2 - 5 CREDITS

 Prerequisite: #855 Television/Video Production 1

 Television/Video Production 2 builds on the skills learned in Television/Video Production 1.
-Students explore the techniques and styles of various video genres, while learning advanced production skills.
-The class is project-based and collaborative, and emphasizes writing, creativity and the development of professional skills.
+Students explore the techniques and styles of various video genres while learning advanced production skills.
+The class is project-based, collaborative, and emphasizes writing, creativity, and the development of professional skills.
 Students build on editing skills learned in Television/Video Production 1 and incorporate special effects to increase the quality of their productions.
 In addition, students in this class compete against other schools in a state-wide challenge to write, produce, and edit a short film.

 Radio Broadcasting 1 is an introductory course intended to prepare the student interested in a career in radio.
 The course provides students with an opportunity to work in a real radio studio as well as examine the various departments and personnel that go into making a radio station function.
 The course is divided into technical and non-technical instruction.
-Technical topics include: sound, consoles, microphones, basic production and FM station operations.
-Non-Technical topics include: broadcast performance, news, programming and the history of broadcasting.
-Students may gain on-air experience through an optional weekly radio show.
-Students earn 1.25 credits for participation in this 10 week long optional radio show.
+Technical topics include sound, consoles, microphones, basic production, and FM station operations.
+Non-Technical topics include broadcast performance, news, programming, and the history of broadcasting.
+Students may also gain on-air experience and can earn up to 1.25 credits for participation in a 10-week-long optional radio show.